museun/readchat/README.md

     -h, --help             prints this message
     -v, --version          prints the version
-    -d, --debug            use simulated debug stream instead
+    -d, --debug            use simulated debug stream instead -t, --transcribe       log this channel to a file (when not in debug mode) -l, --log-dir          print the log directory and exit

 optional flags:
     -n, --nick-max <int>   the max width before truncation of nicknames